IndigoUnited/js-promtie/README.md

 Excecute `fn` while passing the resolved value or rejection through, regardless of the promise's resolved value or rejection.
 The promise fulfillment value is passed through and the rejection error as well.
+This is similar to the try/catch finally, meaning, regardless of the promise's end result, we execute this code.
 **Example:**

 ```javascript